MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -TransportRole
-!!!
-Exchange Server 2013

-The TransportRole parameter designates the server role associated with this connector.
-Types include FrontendTransport and HubTransport.
-Typically used to specify the server role when you host multiple server roles on a single computer.

-!!!
-Exchange Server 2016

 The TransportRole parameter specifies the transport service on the Mailbox server where the Receive connector is created..
 Valid values are:

 - FrontendTransport: The Front End Transport service where client or external SMTP connections occur.

 - HubTransport: The Transport service where Exchange server and proxied client SMTP connections occur.

 ```yaml
 Type: None | Cafe | Mailbox | ClientAccess | UnifiedMessaging | HubTransport | Edge | All | Monitoring | CentralAdmin | CentralAdminDatabase | DomainController | WindowsDeploymentServer | ProvisionedServer | LanguagePacks | FrontendTransport | CafeArray | FfoWebService | OSP | ARR | ManagementFrontEnd | ManagementBackEnd | SCOM | CentralAdminFrontEnd | NAT | DHCP